keivanipchihagh/machinelearning-roadmap/README.md

 ## 4. The Era of Data Science
 > "The first rule of data science is: _don’t ask how to define data science!_"

 Here comes the good stuff.
-Get your hands dirty Deep Learning Models!
+Time to get your hands dirty Deep Learning Models!

 Read the complete roadmap [here](https://github.com/keivanipchihagh/machinelearning-roadmap/tree/master/4.data-science/README.md)!